 Members who complete the Low Carb Program significantly reduce HbA1c by an average of 1.2% (13 mmol/mol).

 Members experienced significant reduction and elimination of medications from baseline to follow-up.

 The bar chart below represents percentage of users who have reduced or eliminated at least one diabetes medication.
-At one year, the estimated projected cost saving as a result of reduced medication dependency is £835 per patient, per year.

 of patients eliminate or reduce diabetes medication

 How does it compare to standard care at one year?